Published on

 Sustainable food access at the ANU Co-Op

-In 2019, Canberra became the first city in Australia to be powered by 100 per cent renewable energy. v The city relies on solar and wind farms to produce its electricity, making it green and clean.
-This was an essential step towards meeting the ambitious target of zero net emissions by 2045. vi
+In 2019, Canberra became the first city in Australia to be powered by 100 per cent renewable energy. iv The city relies on solar and wind farms to produce its electricity, making it green and clean.
+This was an essential step towards meeting the ambitious target of zero net emissions by 2045. v

 The ACT Government is also working in partnership with industry, education and research to push for further innovation and development to meet this target.
 This collaboration results in a range of programs, including rolling out home battery storage for rooftop solar panels, smart energy grids and electric vehicle incentives and trials.

-One of the reasons Canberra ranks as the world’s most sustainable city vii in a report by UK comparison company Uswitch is thanks to its very low pollution index.
+One of the reasons Canberra ranks as the world’s most sustainable city vi in a report by UK comparison company Uswitch is thanks to its very low pollution index.

 As well as clean air, Canberrans enjoy large amounts of public green space, which makes the city easy on the eye and helps keep pollution low, contributing to the national capital's overall sustainability success score.